-Counseling@Northwestern offers a Child and Adolescent emphasis so you can make a difference for the increasing number of American youth facing challenges related to mental illness.
+Counseling@Northwestern offers a Child and Adolescent Specialization so you can make a difference in the lives of the increasing number of American youth facing challenges related to mental illness.

-If you choose the emphasis, you will take the same number of total credits as students who do not.
-You will also be fully prepared to work with adults in professional counseling settings.
-If you want to learn more about child and adolescent counseling but do not want to choose the emphasis, you can work with an adviser to enroll in one or two courses in this area.
+If you choose to do the specialization, you will also be fully prepared to work with adults in professional counseling settings.
+If you want to learn more about child and adolescent counseling but do not want to choose the emphasis, you can work with an adviser to potentially enroll in some of the classes as electives.